 Each dorm area is staffed to maintain a ratio of roughly twelve minors per adult.

 Information about MSU’s Code of Conduct for conference visitors can be found here.

 What is MYLead doing to protect the health and safety of participants given the unique circumstances Covid-19 has presented?

 Understanding that this year poses unique challenges, MYLead has capped conference sizes to ensure proper health and safety protocols can be followed.

 All participants, volunteers, and presenters will be required to adhere to recommendations from the CDC, the State of Michigan, and our host site Michigan State University.
 Protecting the health & safety of participants and our volunteers is paramount.
-In addition to asking every attendee to complete a health screening questionnaire before they leave their home, face coverings, social distancing, as well as proper hygiene and health practices will be required once folks arrive on campus.

 What should I wear at the conference?

 Face coverings are required.
 Comfortable walking shoes are advised because we will be walking to and from activities all weekend.
 On Friday, wear clothing that displays your school’s name and/or colors.
 On Saturday, MYLead will provide a conference t-shirt for you to wear.
 On Sunday, wear clothes that best display who you are as a leader.